Why raw milk

 Similar to eating out, raw milk illnesses are usually caused by mishandling.
 Raw milk can be produced cleanly by ensuring each step of the production process is clean.
 Cows can be tested.
 Equipment surfaces and crevices can be tested.
 Bulk tanks and bottles can be tested.
 Unlike the 1800s, we have ways of catching pathogens before they hit the shelves.
 Watch as a raw milk farmer tests their milk on-site.

-That’s a 1 in 14,250 (or 0.007%) risk of getting something as mild as a stomach ache, and a 1 in 500,000 (or 0.0002%) risk of greater severity.
-Compare this number with the 0.69% of leafy green eaters who fall ill from leafy greens each year.
-Plant-based imitation milks contributed to the deaths of two people in August 2024, reminding us that the illnesses attributed to raw milk are not uniquely dangerous – as these same pathogens can be delivered by foods other than raw milk.
+Updated consumption and illness data from Lando et al. (2022) and Koski et al. (2022) puts the per-consumer illness rate at approximately 1 in 15,000 per year โ€“ representing any illness, from a mild stomach ache to something more serious.
+The risk of severe illness requiring hospitalization is a fraction of that.
+Compare this with the 0.69% of leafy green eaters who fall ill from leafy greens each year.
+Plant-based imitation milks contributed to the deaths of two people in August 2024, reminding us that the illnesses attributed to raw milk are not uniquely dangerous โ€“ these same pathogens can be delivered by foods other than raw milk.

-Pasteurized milk carries fewer pathogens than raw milk, but raw milk is safer than leafy greens.
+Key takeaway: Pasteurized milk carries fewer pathogens than raw milk, but raw milk is safer than leafy greens.
 This is what the data tells us.
 If you are not suspicious of leafy greens, but you are suspicious of raw milk, there is a disparity between reality and your perception of reality.

 If you must have zero risk, consider pasteurization.

-The disagreement is not whether or not a risk exists, but whether or not the real occurrence of foodbourne illness related to raw milk qualifies as too risky and deserving of exclusion.
+The disagreement is not whether or not a risk exists, but whether or not the real occurrence of foodborne illness related to raw milk qualifies as too risky and deserving of exclusion.
 Growth in the market of raw milk demonstrates that many people do not find a sense of urgency in these numbers.

 Nutrition unaltered